JakPopielarz/Receipts/README.md

 ## Learning
 By digging a bit into the code one can disable or enable further deepening of the knowledge-base.
 All you have to do is comment/uncomment a block of code after a code responsible for pop up asking if the number was recognized correctly (in gui.py).
-After building it up a bit the generalsamples.data and generalresponses.data (as I call it - knowledge base) will be shared in this repo.

 ## Note
 I realise that this app is lacking in some aspects, but it was meant just as a thing that would get summing up receipts done for me.